akar247/RecipesDurationAnalysis/README.md

-Report on how the complexity of a recipe is (based on number of steps, number of ingredients, time till completion) affects its average rating.
+Report on how the duration of a recipe is (based on number of steps, number of ingredients, time till completion) affects its average rating.